Efficient Code Analysis via Graph Representation Learning-Guided Large Language Models: Experiments

 \subsection{Malicious Code Detection Capability Comparisons (RQ1, RQ2)}

 We first compared the accuracy of malicious code detection.
 Tables \ref{tab:multi datasets} and \ref{tab:our dataset} present the detailed results.
 As observed, our method demonstrates superior performance on both public datasets and our own constructed dataset, outperforming baseline methods in the majority of scenarios and metrics.
 Notably, the improvement of our method over LLMs is significant, especially in the Precision metric, highlighting the ability of GMLLM to filter out redundant benign code interference, thereby validating the effectiveness of GMLLM.
 Furthermore, the comparison with other tools also indicates that, based on GMLLM, the LLM-based approach can effectively handle malicious code detection, particularly in the domain of Python code.
-Interestingly, on the \textsc{Small} dataset where baseline LLMs achieve near-perfect recall, GMLLM maintains comparable performance, indicating that the graph-guided mechanism does not introduce unnecessary overhead when code complexity is low.
+This suggests that graph-guided prompting can close much of the gap between LLM-based approaches and specialized detectors, while retaining the ability to produce human-readable evidence for triage.
+Interestingly, on small packages where baseline LLMs already achieve near-perfect recall, GMLLM maintains comparable performance, indicating that the graph-guided mechanism does not introduce unnecessary overhead when code complexity is low.
 This absence of regression validates the generality of our approach across varying project scales.
+To examine whether the effectiveness of GMLLM depends on the specific LLM backbones used in the main experiments, we further evaluate it with two additional strong LLM backbones, Qwen3.5-Flash and DeepSeek-V3.2, on a stratified subset of MalCP.
+The results, reported in \textbf{Appendix} \ref{apx:recent-llms}, show consistent improvements in both detection performance and token efficiency.